Manage your default marketing email settings and tracking preferences

 Learn more about how to create and manage your subscription types, and how these types impact contact properties and more.

-Please note: if you have enabled GDPR functionality and selected the Only allow marketing emails to be sent to contacts who have a legal basis to communicate checkbox, emails can only be sent to contacts who have an Opted in status.
+Please note: if you have turned on data privacy settings and selected the Legal basis to for emails checkbox, emails can only be sent to contacts who have an Opted in status.
 Keep in mind that contacts with the Legal basis for processing contact data property set to Not applicable can still receive emails that they didn't explicit subscribe to.
 Learn more about tracking the lawful basis for processing your HubSpot contacts.

 You can analyze the performance of your marketing emails with email click and open tracking.
 Email tracking is enabled by default in your marketing email settings.
 Accounts with the Transactional Email add-on can track clicks for external non-HubSpot emails using the SMTP API.